Brian Laundrie, Gabby Petito's fiancé, has been missing for a week. Here's why it's been so hard to find him - KVIA

 His disappearance comes after he and Petito embarked on a cross-country trip in June, only for him to return alone in September.
 The search for Petito has made national headlines with daily developments, and Laundrie’s disappearance has only added to the confusion.

 Laundrie has not been charged and is not suspected of a crime at this point, authorities said.
-He had refused to speak with police, leaving authorities stumped and powerless in their investigatio.
+He had refused to speak with police, leaving authorities stumped and powerless in their investigation.

 Here’s why the search for Laundrie has been so difficult for authorities: